tensorpack/tensorpack/docs/tutorial/inference.md

 Alternatively, use tensorpack's `SaverRestore(path).init(tf.get_default_session())`

+Now, you've already built a graph for inference, and the checkpoint is loaded.
+You can then apply any graph processing or use deployment tools TensorFlow supports.
+These are unrelated to tensorpack, and you'll need to read TF docs and __do it on your own__.

 ### OfflinePredictor

 Tensorpack provides one tool [OfflinePredictor](../modules/predict.html#tensorpack.predict.OfflinePredictor), to merge the above two steps together.
-It has simple functionailities to build the graph, load the checkpoint, and return a callable for you.
+It has simple functionailities to build the graph, load the checkpoint, and return a callable for you for simple prediction.

 OfflinePredictor is only for quick demo purposes.
 It runs inference on numpy arrays, therefore may not be the most efficient way.